 Where can I request an accommodation or get more information?

-If you are an employee or visitor in need of more information on disabilities or a reasonable accommodation, contact the Institutional Equity Office at (906) 487-3310 or email: firstname.lastname@example.org.
+If you are an employee or visitor in need of more information on disabilities or a reasonable accommodation, contact Institutional Equity at 906-487-3310 or email: firstname.lastname@example.org.

 How do I submit a grievance related to the ADA?

-If you believe you have been denied the benefits of any University service, program or activity due to your disability, you may contact the office by phone, email or in person.
+If you believe you have been denied the benefits of any University service, program or activity due to your disability, you may contact the ADA/504 Coordinator in Institutional Equity by phone at 906-487-3310, by email at email@example.com, or in person at 308 Administration Building.
 View Grievance Procedures.

 What do you say when you are approached by other employees about the accommodation